peaBerberian/paul-envs.sh/README.md

-# paul-envs.sh
+# paul-envs

-`paul-envs.sh` allows me to manage development containers so I can easily work on multiple large projects with rapidly changing dependencies in isolated and minimal containers.
+`paul-envs` allows me to manage development containers so I can easily work on multiple large projects with rapidly changing dependencies in isolated and minimal containers.